chrissiemhrk/chrissiemhrk/README.md

-👋 Hi, I’m Chrissie — a Frontend Engineer based in Kigali who is passionate about building innovative products with JavaScript and TypeScript.
+👋 Hi, I’m Chrissie — a Frontend Engineer based in Kigali who is passionate about building innovative products.
 You can reach out via email: <a href="mailto:chrissiemhrk@hmail.com">chrissiemhrk@gmail.com</a>.

 <!--